chrisburnell/chrisburnell.com/_posts/articles/2019-03-04-sparkline-sound-off.md

 --------

-I’m using the same JSON to generate the audio as I am the sparkline itself.
+I’m using the same CSV to generate the audio as I am the sparkline itself.
 Each of the values in the array represent how many posts I made per week for the most recent 26 weeks (half a year).

-{% highlight json %}
+{% highlight html %}
-…
-"notes": [
-    0, 1, 1, 0, 0, 5, 2, 0, 0, 1, 0, 0, 0, 2, 5, 2, 3, 0, 0, 1, 0, 0, 2, 1, 0, 1
-],
-…
+<canvas id="sparkline-demo-1" class="sparkline" width="160" height="24" data-values="0,0,0,0,0,0,0,0,4,0,0,4,9,1,4,5,2,4,2,6,4,6,4,6,5,0"></canvas>
 {% endhighlight %}

 Because this is really just a fun little easter egg as opposed to a perfect 1-to-1 representation of the data, rather than traverse up-and-down a [chromatic scale](https://en.wikipedia.org/wiki/Chromatic_scale){:rel="external"} for each of the values, I decided to map the values against a [major pentatonic scale](https://en.wikipedia.org/wiki/Pentatonic_scale){:rel="external"} which results in <q>music</q> that is a bit more pleasant to listen to, rather than unharmonious noise.
 If I was going for a perfect representation of the data, I would stick to a chromatic scale so that the difference between notes matches their difference in numerical value.